 Solar homes have a bi-directional meter that allows electricity to flow both to and from the grid.
 During daylight hours, if your solar panels produce more energy than you need, it’s sent back to the grid and used by your neighbors.
-At night, when you’re panels aren’t producing power, you pull energy from the grid.
+At night, when your panels aren’t producing power, you pull energy from the grid.

 Grid-Tied Solar: What is it?